Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-create-hello-world-web-app.md

 [!INCLUDE [azure-toolkit-for-eclipse-prerequisites](../includes/azure-toolkit-for-eclipse-prerequisites.md)]

+## Create a Hello World web app by using the version 3.0.7 or later toolkit

-## To create a Hello World application
+## Create a Hello World web app by using the version 3.0.6 or earlier toolkit

-First, we'll start off with creating a Java project.
+### Create a new web app project

 1. Start Eclipse, and at the menu click **File**, click **New**, and then click **Dynamic Web Project**.
 (If you don't see **Dynamic Web Project** listed as an available project after clicking **File** and **New**, then do the following: click **File**, click **New**, click **Project...**, expand **Web**, click **Dynamic Web Project**, and click **Next**.)